 Disraeli's flowery history

 Benjamin Disraeli's coffin was lowered to the ground 132 years ago today - among the floral tributes, a primrose wreath from Queen Victoria.
 In the latest article for the Downing Street website, Tom Crewe, of Cambridge University, considers 'the unusual bond' forged between Prime Minister and sovereign - and Disraeli's primrose legacy catalysed by Victoria.

-Read the article: Disraeli's flowery legacy
+Read the article: Disraeli's flowery history

 The Aberdeen Coalition